 Among other members of the extended noodle family, bánh cuon almost ranks first.
 It is a paper-thin steamed rice flour pancake, much like delicate sheets of fresh rice noodles.
 The pancakes are plucked off of the linen steamer base, and immediately rolled with minced pork and mushrooms, then piled on a plate, sprinkled with deep fried shallots, snipped with scissors into bite sized sections, and topped with fresh herbs such as cilantro or Vietnamese basil.
 A plate of bánh cuon is a light dish traditionally eaten as breakfast in Hanoi but now can also be found as a late night snack

 To eat, dip a section of rolled noodle goodness into the accompanying warm fish sauce broth, brightened with a squeeze of fresh lime.
 You can also pick the leaves off the herbs and add them to the dipping sauce, grabbing a leaf or two as you dip, or you can follow each bite with a chaser of herbs.
-Bánh cuon are often eaten with different sides of pork sausages, including sheets of an orange hued, roasted cinnamon sausage called cha que
+Bánh cuon are often eaten with different sides of pork sausages, including sheets of an orange hued, roasted cinnamon sausage called cha que Where to find it?

 A short walk north of Hàng Da Market and Hàng Đieu street will bring you to Bánh Cuon Thanh Vân, just look for the bánh cuon station—two large covered steaming pots—out front along the sidewalk.
 Just take a look!
 The practiced hands keep the bánh cuon rolling out with experiences, alternating seamlessly between spreading the thin batter on the linen base of one steamer, then at right time, turning to the other to peel the delicately steamed pancake off the linen base with a bamboo stick.
 By the time the batter is spread on its newly emptied linen base, the pancake in the first steamer is ready and waiting.
 With only 6 tables nestled inside the small open storefront, the pace never slows.
 Serving 7AM-1PM and 5PM-11PM